 Staff, including management and classified personnel, analyzed the proposal and found it to be in order.
 Staff's original estimate for this equipment was \$99,000.
-Staff respectfully requests that the Council accept the proposal in the amount of \$83,359 from Coe Equipment for the retrofitting of sewer televising vehicle S-40, including the replacement of all interior sewer televising related equipment, training for personnel responsible for operating this equipment.
+Staff respectfully requests that the Council accept the proposal in the amount of \$83,359 from Coe Equipment for the retrofitting of sewer televising vehicle S-40, including the replacement of all interior sewer televising related equipment and training for personnel responsible for operating this equipment.

-COMMUNITY GROUPS/INTERESTED PERSONS CONTACTED: Public notice of the request for proposals was placed in the Pantagraph on October 5, 2012 and also placed on the City's website.
-Three (3) requests for proposals were emailed to vendors to send in their request for proposal packets.
-A pre-proposal meeting was held on October 16, 2012.
+COMMUNITY GROUPS/INTERESTED PERSONS CONTACTED: Public notice of the Invitation to Bid was placed in the Pantagraph on October 5, 2012 and also placed on the City's web site.
+Three (3) bid specifications were emailed to vendors.
+A pre-bid meeting was held on October 16, 2012.
 City staff and one (1) vendor were in attendance.
-Two (2) vendors submitted a proposal.
+Two (2) vendors submitted a bid.

 FINANCIAL IMPACT: The FY 2013 Budget appropriated \$100,000 in line item 51101100-72190.
-Staff's recommendation is to award the bid to Coe Equipment, Inc in the amount of \$83,359, which is below budget by \$16,641 or 16.6%.
-Although the fund had a negative unrestricted net asset balance over the past few fiscal years, staff projections indicate this deficit has trended in a positive direction.
-The total cost of the annual software renewal fees and customer service agreements associated with this system for the next five (5) years were included with the retrofit of S39 in FY 2012.
+Staff recommended awarding the bid to Coe Equipment, Inc., in the amount of \$83,359, which is below budget by \$16,641 or 16.6%.
+Although the fund had a negative unrestricted net asset balance, over the past few fiscal years, staff projections indicate this deficit has trended in a positive direction.
+The total cost of the annual software renewal fees and customer service agreements associated with this system for the next five (5) years were included with the retrofit of \$39 in FY 2012.